pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

 let activityCase = \Destination.Cases.activity  // CaseKeyPath<Destination, ActivityModel>
 ```

-Previous case paths were constructed by using a custom prefix operator, `/`, which meant there was
+Previously, case paths were constructed by using a custom prefix operator, `/`, which meant there
-no type inference or autocomplete help from the compiler:
+was no type inference or autocomplete help from the compiler:

 ```swift
 let activityCase = /Destination.activity  // CasePath<Destination, ActivityModel>